 Sometimes our best efforts seem to bear little fruit.
 We can get into a gloomy frame of mind and feel that we have precious little to show for our lives so far.
 But on the contrary, we might be achieving more good than we realize.
 Jesus taught that even a little can go a long way.
 The little efforts we make to do some good may be fruitful after all.
 That seems to be the message of the two parables in today’s gospel.

 The mustard seed is tiny and yet it grows into a very large shrub.
 What looks so insignificant takes on a life of its own, out of proportion to its small beginning.
 The pinch of yeast that a woman mixes into a batch of dough affects the whole batch.
 Again, the little good we do be worthwhile in ways that would surprise us.
-In the providence of God, what seems small and insignificant can bring benefits beyond our expectations.
+In the kingdom of God, what seems small and insignificant can bring benefits beyond our expectations.